SomePineaple/Phantom/README.md

 you can find [here](https://github.com/SomePineaple/Phantom-Injector).

 ## Video Tutorial
-If you want a video on how to use the client, check [this](https://youtu.be/NoA4psrEZsQ) out
+If you want a video on how to use the client, check [this](https://youtu.be/NoA4psrEZsQ) out.